Arksine/moonraker/docs/dev_changelog.md

   This allows the client limited access to Klippy in the event of a startup error, assuming the config file was successfully parsed and the `remote_api` configuration section is valid.
-Note that when the server is initally launched not all endpoints will be available.
-The following endponts are guaranteed when the server is launched:
+Note that when the server is initially launched not all endpoints will be available.
+The following endpoints are guaranteed when the server is launched:
   - `/websocket`
   - `/printer/info`
   - `/printer/restart`